erssrm/randomuser/readme.md

 ## Download the apk

-* Download the apk ( randomuser.zip )and install it in your android mobile( make sure you have checked the developer permision in your phone).
+* Download the apk ( randomUser-APK.apk )and install it in your android mobile( make sure you have checked the developer permision in your phone).

 # Happy Coding